melezhik/swat/README.md

 ## Swat data

 Swat data is DSL to describe/generate validation checks you apply to content returned from web application.

 Swat data is stored in swat data files, named get.txt or post.txt.

-The process of validation looks like:
+The validation process looks like:

 - Swat recursively find files named **get.txt** or **post.txt** in the project root directory to get swat data.
 - Swat parse swat data file and _execute_ entries found.
 At the end of this process swat creates a _final check list_ with